zturtleman/spearmint/voip-readme.txt

-ioquake3 VoIP support documentation.
+Spearmint VoIP support documentation.
-Last updated 6/25/2008 by Ryan C. Gordon.
+Updated 6/25/2008 by Ryan C. Gordon.
+Updated for Spearmint 12/14/2012 by Zack Middleton.

-There are two ways to use VoIP in ioquake3.
-You can either use Mumble as an external program, for which ioq3 now supplies some basic hooks, or you can use the new built-in VoIP support.
+There are two ways to use VoIP in Spearmint.
+You can either use Mumble as an external program, for which Spearmint now supplies some basic hooks, or you can use the new built-in VoIP support.

-Mumble is here: http://mumble.sourceforge.net/  ... ioquake3 can supply it
- with your in-game position, but everything else is whatever features Mumble offers outside of the game.
-To use it, start Mumble before you start ioq3, and run the game with +set cl_useMumble 1.
+Mumble is here: http://mumble.sourceforge.net/  ...
+Spearmint can supply it with your in-game position, but everything else is whatever features Mumble offers outside of the game.
+To use it, start Mumble before you start Spearmint, and run the game with +set cl_useMumble 1.
 This should work on at least Linux, Mac OS X, and Windows, and probably other platforms Mumble supports in the future.

-The built-in stuff offers tighter in-game integration, works on any platform that ioquake3 supports, and doesn't require anything more than a recent build of the game.
+The built-in stuff offers tighter in-game integration and works on any platform that Spearmint supports.
 The rest of this document is concerned with the built-in VoIP support.

 Quick start for servers:
-    - run a recent build of ioquake3.
     - Make sure your network settings are set to broadband.

 Quick start for clients:
-    - run a recent build of ioquake3.
     - Make sure your network settings are set to broadband.
     - +set s_useOpenAL 1
     - \bind q "+voiprecord"